pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 Click a table heading to sort the table by that heading.

 ## Team

+By default, all users are assigned the Administrator role after the Workspace is created.

-Manage Team members and assign [roles and permissions](/change-management#roles-and-permissions).
-If you're working with a [Partner Agency](https://pantheon.io/plans/partner-program?docs), add them as a Supporting Organization here.
+You can manage team members and assign [roles and permissions](/change-management#roles-and-permissions) in the dashboard.
+If you're working with a [Partner Agency](https://pantheon.io/plans/partner-program?docs), add them as a Supporting Organization.

 ## Autopilot

 [Autopilot](/guides/autopilot) is Visual Regression Testing (VRT) for every WordPress and Drupal Site within your Workspace.